EllyLoel/ellyloel.com/src/garden/Estimating time for tasks.md

 title: Estimating time for tasks
 ---

+Time blindness is a common problem for people with [[ADHD]], so equally hard is estimating the time it will take to complete a task.

+---

 Set an alarm to go off every 10 minutes or which ever chunk of time works best for you.

 Account for breaks